naiqixiao/DRDB/docs/Installation.rst

     cd ~/DRDB/server
     sudo npm install

+-  Set up MySQL database connection
--  open '~/DRDB/server/api/models/DRDB.js'
+-  open '~/DRDB/server/config/general.js'
--  update *Line 4 with the MySQL username and password* that you created in the previous step.
+-  update *Line 5 with the MySQL username and password* that you created in the previous step.
 -  for example, the following line indicates username of 'admin' and password of 'password'

 .. code-block:: javascript

-    const sequelize = new Sequelize("DRDB", "admin", "password", {
+    exports.sequelize = new Sequelize("DRDB", "admin", "password", {
     host: "localhost",
     dialect: "mysql",
     logging: false,